PierreWoL/EDBTDemo/README.md

 This repository hosts the Python Notebooks that bring to life the methodologies and approaches covered in the tutorial titled
 "Dataset Discovery and Exploration: State-of-the-art, Challenges, and Opportunities," scheduled for presentation at EDBT 2024.
+We also included the slides in this repo.
 The 4 dataset discovery and exploration functionalities reviewed in the tutorial are:

 - **Dataset Discovery.**